pegi3s/dockerfiles/gis/README.md

 - `/your/data/dir` to point to the directory that contains the input files you want to analyze.

 # Test data
-Please make sure you first create a file named `data.csv` containing the latitude and longitude coordinates where your species were observed.
+Please make sure you first create a file named `data.csv` containing the latitude and longitude coordinates where your species was observed.
 The file header must be `"latitude,longitude"`.

 Your `data.csv` should present the following format:
 ```